Tadhgo Crowley: Clonakilty

 Crowley joined the Clonakilty club at a young age and was just out of the minor grade when he was added to the club's senior team.
 His debut championship season culminated with him lining out as midfield partner to Mick Finn in the 1939 county final.
-Crowley was described in newspaper reports as being on the more "prominent" Clonakilty players, and he ended the game with his first winners' medal after a 0-07 to 0-05 win over Beara.
+Crowley was described in newspaper reports as being one of the more "prominent" Clonakilty players, and he ended the game with his first winners' medal after a 0-07 to 0-05 win over Beara.

-Crowley had just turned 21-years-old when he was appointed club captain and it was in that role that he guided Clonakilty to the 1942 county final against arch rivals of the time Fermoy.
+Crowley had just turned 21 years old when he was appointed club captain and it was in that role that he guided Clonakilty to the 1942 county final against arch rivals of the time Fermoy.
 The 1-08 to 1-05 victory gave him a second county championship medal.
 It was the first of three successive defeats of Fermoy in finals, with Crowley acting as captain on each occasion.

-Crowley handed the team captaincy to Dessie Cullinane for the 1945 championship, however, four-in-a-row proved beyond Clonakilty after a defeat by Fermoy.
+Crowley handed the team captaincy to Dessie Cullinane for the 1945 championship.
+However, four-in-a-row proved beyond Clonakilty after a defeat by Fermoy.
 Both sides clashed for the fifth consecutive year in the 1946 county final.
 Crowley, who was described in the Evening Echo as being the match winner, secured a fifth championship title after the 1-02 to 0-03 victory.
 Clonakilty qualified for a sixth successive county final the following year, with Crowley collecting a sixth winners' medal after the 2-05 to 1-04 win over St. Nicholas'.

 After appearing in six successive county finals, Clonakilty's form took a dip and it was the 1952 decider when they next appeared.
-The 31-year-old Crowley was now regarded as a veteran of the team and had been switched from centre-back to the full-back line, however, he claimed a seventh championship medal after the 1-04 to 0-04 win over reigning champions Collins.
+The 31-year-old Crowley was now regarded as a veteran of the team and had been switched from centre-back to the full-back line.
+However, he claimed a seventh championship medal after the 1-04 to 0-04 win over reigning champions Collins.
 This was his last big occasion with Clonakilty.
 After missing the 1954 county final defeat by St. Nicholas', Crowley retired from club football after Clonakilty's exit from the 1957 championship.